jeremychone/rust-devai/_init/doc/lua.md

 ## WebError

-In case of error, the WebError is:
+In case of an error, the WebError is:

 ```lua
 {